The Ultimate In Birding Tours

 The shore-line, mangrove-fringed channels and seasonal lagoons harbour huge numbers of waterbirds including such species as Least Grebe, Neotropic Cormorant, Anhinga, Great Blue, Little Blue, Tricoloured and Green Herons, Great, Snowy, Reddish and Western Cattle Egrets, Black-crowned and Yellow-crowned Night Herons, White-faced and White Ibises, Roseate Spoonbill, Wood Stork, Black-bellied Whistling Duck, Blue-winged Teal, Northern Shoveler, Common and Great Black-Hawks, Common Gallinule (now split from Common Moorhen of the Old World), American Coot, Killdeer, Grey (or Black-bellied), Wilson’s and Semipalmated Plovers, American Oystercatcher, Black-necked Stilt, American Avocet, Northern Jacana, Greater and Lesser Yellowlegs, Spotted, Least, Western and Stilt Sandpipers, Surfbird (uncommon), the attractive Marbled Godwit, Long-billed Curlew, Hudsonian Whimbrel, Long-billed Dowitcher, Ring-billed Gull and Laughing Gulls, Caspian Tern, Black Skimmer, the elusive Mangrove Cuckoo, Belted and Green Kingfishers, Mangrove and Barn Swallows, and Northern Waterthrush, whilst near the town or amongst the coastal scrub we should find such West Mexican endemics as Mexican Parrotlet and Rufous-backed Thrush, as well as wintering Northern House Wrens and Willow and White-throated Flycatchers.

 Dawn in the tropical forest near San Blas is an exciting time.
 Some species are easily seen, but others are much more elusive and one never quite knows what will turn up around the next corner.
-Here we will look for a whole string of goodies including the stunning Elegant (or Coppery-tailed) Trogon, the endemic Citreoline Trogon, the gorgeous Russet-crowned Motmot, the endemic Golden-cheeked Woodpecker, Ivory-billed Woodcreeper, the endemic Sinaloa Wren, the sneaky Orange-billed Nightingale-Thrush, the superb Fan-tailed Warbler, Scrub Euphonia (of the distinctive white-vented ‘Godman’s’ form) and with patience, we should track down two of the more secretive and spectacular denizens of these forests, the superb Collared Forest-Falcon and the stunning Rosy Thrush-Tanager.
+Here we will look for a whole string of goodies including the stunning Elegant (or Coppery-tailed) Trogon, the endemic Citreoline Trogon, the gorgeous Russet-crowned Motmot, the endemic Golden-cheeked Woodpecker, Ivory-billed Woodcreeper, the endemic Sinaloa Wren, the sneaky Orange-billed Nightingale-Thrush, the superb Fan-tailed Warbler, and the endemic West Mexican Euphonia.
+With patience, we should be able to track down two of the more secretive and spectacular denizens of these forests, the superb Collared Forest-Falcon and the stunning Rosy Thrush-Tanager.

-Other more widespread species we are likely to see Western Osprey, Cooper’s, Short-tailed and Grey Hawks, Laughing Falcon, Mourning and White-tipped Doves, Ruddy Ground Dove, Orange-fronted Parakeet, White-fronted Parrot, Squirrel Cuckoo, Groove-billed Ani, Vaux’s Swift, Cinnamon and Black-chinned Hummingbirds, the impressive Lineated and Pale-billed Woodpeckers, Pacific-slope, Social and Boat-billed Flycatchers, Great Kiskadee, Tropical Kingbird, Rose-throated Becard, Northern Rough-winged Swallow, Tropical Parula, Yellow and MacGillivray’s Warblers, American Redstart, Common and Grey-crowned Yellowthroats, Yellow-breasted Chat, Summer Tanager, Blue Grosbeak, Indigo and Painted Buntings, Blue-black Grassquit and White-collared Seedeater (the local form a likely split as Cinnamon-rumped Seedeater).
+Other more widespread species we are likely to see Osprey, Cooper’s, Short-tailed and Grey Hawks, Laughing Falcon, Mourning and White-tipped Doves, Ruddy Ground Dove, Orange-fronted Parakeet, White-fronted Parrot, Squirrel Cuckoo, Groove-billed Ani, Vaux’s Swift, Cinnamon and Black-chinned Hummingbirds, the impressive Lineated and Pale-billed Woodpeckers, Pacific-slope, Social and Boat-billed Flycatchers, Great Kiskadee, Tropical Kingbird, Rose-throated Becard, Northern Rough-winged Swallow, Tropical Parula, Yellow and MacGillivray’s Warblers, American Redstart, Common and Grey-crowned Yellowthroats, Yellow-breasted Chat, Summer Tanager, Blue Grosbeak, Indigo and Painted Buntings, Blue-black Grassquit and the endemic Cinnamon-rumped Seedeater.

 We shall also spend some time in the cool pine-oak forests of Cerro de San Juan, where the many flowers attract treasures such as Calliope Hummingbird and no fewer than three elusive endemic hummingbirds; Mexican Hermit, the diminutive Bumblebee Hummingbird and Mexican Woodnymph (although all three can be tough to find).
 The rather endearing Buff-breasted Flycatcher favours more open areas, while dense shrubbery holds the endemic Spotted Wren and Rusty Sparrow.
 Other species of the area include Green Jay, the endemic Grey-crowned Woodpecker, Northern Flicker, Bright-rumped Attila, the seldom-seen Grey-collared Becard, Blue Mockingbird, Golden Vireo and the attractive Flame-coloured Tanager.
 If we have not seen the species earlier, we shall also visit a barranca which is possibly the best site in the world for seeing the fantastic Military Macaw.
 In recent years the rare Cinereous Owl has been discovered here and we have a good chance of locating this stunning creature.